ugr-sail/sinergym/docs/source/pages/rewards.rst

 The predefined reward functions in *Sinergym* are designed as multi-objective, incorporating both **energy consumption** and **thermal discomfort**.
 These are **normalised** and added with varying **weights**.
 The assigned weights for each term in the reward function enable the importance of each reward component to be adjusted.

-It should be noted that pre -mplemented rewards are expressed in **negative** terms, signifying that optimal behaviour results in a cumulative reward of 0.
+It should be noted that pre implemented rewards are expressed in **negative** terms, signifying that optimal behavior results in a cumulative reward of 0.
 Separate temperature comfort ranges are defined for summer and winter periods.

 The most basic definition of the reward signal in *Sinergym* consists of the following equation: